Hillsborough High School (New Jersey): Awards, recognition and rankings

 The school was the 74th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 106th in the state of 328 schools in 2012, after being ranked 81st in 2010 out of 322 schools listed.
 The magazine ranked the school 84th in 2008 out of 316 schools.
 The school was ranked 100th in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school 69th out of 381 public high schools statewide in its 2011 rankings (a decrease of 12 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.1%) and language arts literacy (97.3%) components of the High School Proficiency Assessment (HSPA).

 In its listing of "America's Best High Schools 2016", the school was ranked 217th out of 500 best high schools in the country; it was ranked 34th among all high schools in New Jersey and 17th among the state's non-magnet schools.

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 740th in the nation among participating public high schools and 57th among schools in New Jersey.

 Clubs

 Hillsborough High School has 74 different clubs and activities.
-Students can make a new club with a faculty member and administration approval.
+Students can submit proposals and make new clubs with a faculty member and administration approval.